Buñol

 The local economic base is a mixture of the industrial and the agricultural (carob trees, almond trees, fruit trees, olive trees and grapes).

-Buñol's population is about 9,000 people.
+Buñol's population is about 9,000.

 Buñol has regional rail passenger service to Valencia via the Renfe system.

-Every year upwards of 40,000 people gather in the town to throw over 115,000 kilograms of tomatoes at each other in the yearly Tomatina festival.
-The festival is a popular sight and tourists from across Europe flock to the town to join in the fun.
+Every year upwards of 40,000 people gather in the town to throw over 115,000 kilograms of tomatoes at each other in the yearly La Tomatina festival.
+The festival is a popular sight, and many European tourists visit the town to participate in it.

 Near the town are the training grounds and facilities of football club Levante UD.